• Recipes

 Can I Make Sweet Potatoe Soufflé Ahead?

-Sweet potato soufflé is a great choice for a Thanksgiving side dish because it can be prepared ahead the day before and then baked just before serving.
+Sweet potato soufflé is an excellent choice for a Thanksgiving side dish because it can be prepared ahead the day before and then baked just before serving.
+To make ahead:

 To store leftover sweet potato soufflé, cover the cooled casserole tightly with plastic wrap and refrigerate for up to 5 days.